unicsmcr/coding-classes/README.md

 ### Who:

-The classes will be lead by students in the School of CS.
-There would be volunteers as well to help troubleshoot any issues that you might face.
+The classes will be led by students in the School of CS.
+There will be volunteers as well to help troubleshoot any issues that you might face.
 Some sessions might also be lead by people from the tech industry.

 ### What should I install?